paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 3. Branding

-This chapter discusses alternative choices for the brand description and name plus how to change the brand name.
+This chapter discusses choices for the brand description and name plus how to change the brand name.

 <details>
-<summary> 3.1.
+<summary>3.1.
 Alternative Brand Descriptions</summary>

 ### 3.1.
 Alternative Brand Descriptions